 We wanted to find a way to make it possible to use hoses to deliver Deep-sea-cold-water.

-The turbine is the kind that can be used for hydroelectricity.
-The turbine and pump can operate in deep seawater without any sophisticated measures.
+The turbine is the kind that can be used for hydroelectricity, only the electric generator is with a pump.
+The turbine and pump can operate in deep seawater without any sophisticated measures, hence the attraction.

 We demonstrated the ease with which 30 cm diameter hoses can be installed at Sea in a Budget Field Test.